Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 The lower display, black number on a variable colour background, shows the current energy of the last searched structure.
 This number goes all over the place!
 If the last searched structure is lower in energy that the current minimum, then the upper display's number will change and the lower display's background colour will flash red.
 There is no point stopping the minimization process when this display is flashing red, unless you really want to.

 Sometimes the lower display's background flashes green, and that tells you that the last searched structure has an energy that is larger then the current minimum.
-If the lower display flashes green or yellow frequently, with no red flashes, then we are almost sure to be at the minimum.
+If the lower display flashes green or yellow frequently, with no red flashes, then we are close to the minimum.

-Registered users of Str3Di32 can ask us how to exert further control over the speed with which Str3Di32 will minimize the structure energy of their models.
+Registered users of StruMM3D can ask us how to exert further control over the speed with which StruMM3D will minimize the structure energy of their models.

 Return to the menu

-Newer Str3Di32 data might not work in older versions, the fix
+Newer StruMM3D data might not work in older versions, the fix

-The recent updates to Str3Di32 have put more date into the native format for x-ray diffraction derived coordinate files.
-Specifically, the last line in any file that has extension .XXS, .XCL, or .XCC, will have the original x-ray structure filename.
+The recent updates to StruMM3D have put more data into the native format for x-ray diffraction derived coordinate files.
+Specifically, the last line in any file that has extension .XXS, .XLC, or .XCC, will have the original x-ray structure file name.
 If you are using an older version of Str3Di32 and you are having problems with these files, simply delete this last line and you should be back in business.
+In any event, it really is time to update and to get StruMM3D.

 Return to the Menu